 (Lumière Film Festival)

 How could the birthplace of the Lumière brothers not hold an important cinema festival?
 The town had to wait until 2009 to see the Lumière Film Festival created.
-Clint Eastwood was the first director to be awarded, for the whole of his work.
-Since then, many actors and directors have been under the Lumière Film Festival’s spotlights: Gérard Depardieu, Jean Dujardin, and Ken Loache, in 2012.
+Clint Eastwood was the first director to be awarded for all of his work.
+Since then, many actors and directors have been under the Lumière Film Festival’s spotlights: Gérard Depardieu, Jean Dujardin, and Ken Loache in 2012.

 How to get around in Lyon

 Since the 1970s, the public transport network has been considerably improved.
-It is now very easy to go from one point to another in the town.
+Going from one point to another in the town is now straightforward.

-There are four metro lines you can use from 5 a.m. to 1 a.m.
+You can use four metro lines from 5 a.m. to 1 a.m.
 To climb Fourvière Hill, you can also use the two special funicular lines.

 Since the mid-1990s, the municipality has been mindful of traffic and pollution problems and has promoted public transport, especially tramway lines.
-After having first been removed in 1956, tramways came back to the town in 2001.
+After being first removed in 1956, tramways came back to the town in 2001.
 People from Lyon are used to catching the five tramway lines that go across the city, from North to South and from East to West.
 In 2010, another special tramway was launched.
-Called “Rhônexpress”, it joins Saint-Exupéry International Airport direct to Part-Dieu Railway Station.
+Called “Rhônexpress,” it joins Saint-Exupéry International Airport directly to Part-Dieu Railway Station.

-Finally, more than 150 bus lines help you to join every single point of Lyon and its outskirts.
+Finally, more than 150 bus lines help you to reach every single point of Lyon and its outskirts.

 How to get there

-Reaching Lyon is quite easy, wherever you come from!
+Reaching Lyon is relatively easy, wherever you come from!

 By car